timlabs/uscode/United States Code/TITLE 14-COAST GUARD/SUBTITLE II-PERSONNEL/CHAPTER 21-PERSONNEL; OFFICERS/SUBCHAPTER I-APPOINTMENT AND PROMOTION.md

 * (b) Officers shall be carried on the active duty promotion list in the order of seniority of the grades in which they are serving.
 Officers serving in the same grade shall be carried in the order of their seniority in that grade.
 The Secretary may correct any erroneous position on the active duty promotion list that was caused by administrative error.

-* (c) A person appointed in the grade of ensign or above in the Regular Coast Guard shall be placed on the active duty promotion list in the order of his date of rank and seniority.
+* (c) An individual appointed in the grade of ensign or above in the Regular Coast Guard shall be placed on the active duty promotion list in the order of his date of rank and seniority.

 * (d) A Reserve officer, other than one excluded by subsection (a), shall, when he enters on active duty, be placed on the active duty promotion list in accordance with his grade and seniority.
 The position of such a Reserve officer among other officers of the Coast Guard on active duty who have the same date of rank shall be determined by the Secretary.